al3xstathis/industrialkit/README.md

-# IndustryDB
+# IndustrialKit

-IndustryDB is a comprehensive React component library designed specifically for building modern industrial and enterprise applications.
+IndustrialKit is a comprehensive React component library designed specifically for building modern industrial and enterprise applications.
 It provides a collection of robust, performance-optimized components with a focus on monitoring, control systems, and data visualization interfaces.

 ## Features